Igitigit2/SimpleCanLib/Readme.md

 ````

 ## Limitations
 For the sake of platfom independence, the SimpleCAN supports the least common denomoinator between ESP32 and STM32 only at the moment.
-This means for example, no FDCAN and very simple filters only (oh, good point, I haven't covered filters in my description yet, but, maybe I'll wait with them to become more elaborate...).
+This means for example, no FDCAN and very simple filters only (oh, good point, I haven't covered filters in my description yet, but, maybe I'll wait for them to become more elaborate...).
 Of course, you cannot expect SimpleCAN to implement something, which the underlying hardware does not support (e.g. bus termination).

 ## License